Skip to main content

 Phone Calls

-The IDOC is currently updating the attorney/client confidential call procedure.
-Attorneys wishing to speak with a client concerning confidential and privileged matters should contact the facility where the offender is housed for current procedures.
+Attorneys wishing to speak with a client concerning confidential and privileged matters should contact the facility where the individual is housed for current procedures.

-How do I serve a subpoena for an inmate's records?
+How do I serve a subpoena for an individual in custody's records?

 A subpoena for records should be served on the prison facility where the records are located and not at the Chicago or Springfield IDOC Offices.
 The subpoena should be addressed to the facility 'Record Officer Supervisor.'
-The prison facility of any current inmate or former prison facility of any inmate on parole or mandatory supervised release can be found on the IDOC public website on the 'Inmate Search' link.
+The facility of any current individual in custody or former facility of any individual on parole or mandatory supervised release can be found here.

 Please be advised, there are copying costs for records.